-MoreApp offers a variety of hooks to make your life easier.
-Now you can send data from your forms directly to a Google Spreadsheet using the Google-Sheets-hook!
+Now you can send data from your forms directly to a Google Sheet using the Google Sheets integration!
 Exporting is easy just follow these simple steps.

 In order to have your data exported to a specific Google Spreadsheet, you will need to create a new sheet or you can also use an existing sheet.
 Once you have created your sheet, you can go to the MoreApp Platform.

-Now that you are able to edit the hook, insert the Spreadsheet ID from your Google spreadsheet.
-The ID can be found in the URL of your Google spreadsheet as shown below.
+First, connect your Service Account.
+Read more about Service Accounts.
+Insert the Spreadsheet ID from your Google spreadsheet.
+The ID can be found in the URL of your Google Sheet as shown below.

 4. Google sheets integration

-Now you have successfully added the Google-Sheets-hook to your form, which means that you will see your form submissions arriving in your Google Sheets in real time!
+Now you have successfully added the Google Sheets integration to your form, which means that you will see your form submissions arriving in your Google Sheets in real-time!

 Do you want to be the first one to see our latest tutorials, go to our YouTube Channel and hit the Subscribe button!

 - In this version your submitted forms will simply be added as a new row in your sheet.